AddyRdz/react-state-and-props/README.md

 ## State vs. Props Takeaways

-- State is mutable, props are not
+- State is mutable, props are not.
+- Changes to state variables trigger React to re-render the components that depend on those values and update the UI.
-- State is local and encapsulated.
+- State is [local and encapsulated](https://reactjs.org/docs/state-and-lifecycle.html#the-data-flows-down).
 It is not accessible to any component other than the one that owns it, unless that component passes it to a child component.
 - Data flows downward and unidirectionally in a React application.
 Parent components can pass state data down to children, but children cannot pass state up to parents.
 - State cannot be modified directly.
 It must be modified with the `setState` function returned from the `useState` hook.